 Southwest Airlines is unlike any other.
-The original discount carrier with a cult following has different rules, a different fare structure and different perks than just about any other airline in the world.
+The original discount carrier with a cult following has different rules, a different fare structure, and different perks than just about any other airline in the world.
+Knowing these tips and hacks will make your Southwest flight a breeze!

 One of the most fun things about Southwest is all the bizarre quirks and benefits that, if in the know, can do great things for even the most casual flyers.